The Two Skin-Care Products Saving My Oily Skin

 Advertisement

-The first product I tried was the Oil Control Clearing Moisturizer.
-Right off the bat, I loved the packaging; I know you're not supposed to judge a book by its cover, but it doesn't hurt when you're looking at it every morning on your bathroom sink.
-As you can see by the texture swatch above, the moisturizer has a light, gel-cream consistency that my skin immediately loved.
-It felt thirst-quenching yet slightly cooling upon application — perfect for summer.

-It's formulated with niacinamide, salicylic acid, prebiotics, and Old Man Weed (an Indigenous Australian plant with anti-inflammatory and soothing properties).
-A common misconception with oily skin is that it doesn't need moisturizer, but not hydrating the skin can actually cause oil glands to overproduce sebum to compensate.
-(TL;DR moisturizing oily skin is still important!)

-The Sand & Sky moisturizer felt really comfortable on my skin, and I would definitely use it again, but I can't say for sure it made me feel less oily throughout the day.
-(But then again, that's quite a tall order.)
-As a lightweight moisturizer that didn't break me out, it passed with flying colors.
+The Sand & Sky moisturiser felt really comfortable on my skin, and I would definitely use it again, but I can't say for sure it made me feel less oily throughout the day (but then again, that's quite a tall order).
+As a lightweight moisturiser that didn't break me out, it passed with flying colours.

 Onto the next product, the Clearing Face Mask.
-I love me a grease-sopping mask, so I had a feeling I'd love Sand & Sky's white clay formula for acne-prone complexions.
-(It also came with a tapered application brush for extra spa facial vibes.)
-The product was the color of pistachio ice cream and had similar ingredients as the moisturizer for maximum oil absorption.
+I love me a grease-sopping mask, so I had a feeling I'd love Sand & Sky's white clay formula for acne-prone complexions (it also came with a tapered application brush for extra spa facial vibes).
+The product is the colour of pistachio ice cream and has similar ingredients as the moisturiser for maximum oil absorption.
 My skin isn't super sensitive, but I detected a hint of tingle as I spread it across my T-zone and cheeks.
 The directions say to leave it on for 10 minutes, but I rinsed after five the first time I tried it just to be safe.
 Even in a short amount of time, I saw a visible difference in the appearance of my pores.
-Best of all, my skin didn't feel super-tight and dry afterward — just balanced and satiny matte.
-I felt like my skin readily drank up my serum and moisturizer, and any small breakouts seemed like they had the air let out of their tires.
-I haven't used it for a long enough period of time to see if it's dramatically curbed my greasy glands or brightened acne scars, but so far, I love it for when my skin is feeling especially congested.
+Best of all, my skin didn't feel super tight and dry afterwards — just balanced and satiny matte.
+I felt like my skin readily drank up my serum and moisturiser, and any small breakouts seemed like they had the air let out of their tires.
+I haven't used it for a long enough period of time to see if it's dramatically curbed my greasy glands or brightened acne scars, but so far, I love it when my skin is feeling especially congested.

 Advertisement